 To move on to a new scenario you simply press the Prowl button again!
 Let's take a look at some positive and negative examples.

 This is an example of what you could get on any positive outcome in a single scenario.
 Keep in mind that the rewards are generated randomly, so even if you land on the same single scenario your rewards may be different!

-With all scenarios being randomly generated, it's good to keep in mind the fact that you may get the same scenarios from time to time.
+With all scenarios being randomly generated and there only being so many in each location, it's good to expect you'll get the same scenarios from time to time.